cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 CBOR is explicit about its generic data model, which defines the set of all data items that can be represented in CBOR.
-Its basic generic data model is extensible by the registration of (numeric) values of a simple type and tags.
+Its basic generic data model is extensible by the registration of "simple values" and tags.
 Applications can then subset the resulting extended generic data model to build their specific data models.